LingzhaoFang1/Cattle-GeneAtlas/README.md

 # Gene_Expression_Altlas_723_part1-4.Rdata
 These R onjects contain gene expression (FPKM) for all 24616 Ensembl genes across 723 samples, based on UMD3.1

+# outrigger_psi.csv
+This file contains the PSI (percent spliced-in) output from outrigger sotfware (https://yeolab.github.io/outrigger/).
+PSI is for measuring the alternative splcing events.